hzFishy/UnrealNotes/content/Unreal Engine/Extra/Learn/Unreal Engine learning speedrun.md

 *[Image source](https://dev.epicgames.com/community/learning/tutorials/ryZ7/unreal-engine-begin-play-blueprints?source=0w)*

 > [!example] Actor
 > "Actor is the base class for an Object that can be placed or spawned in a level.
-Actors may contain a collection of Actor Components, which can be used to control how actors move, how they are rendered, etc." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/GameFramework/AActor)
+Actors may contain a collection of Actor Components, which can be used to control how actors move, how they are rendered, etc." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/actors-in-unreal-engine)

 > [!example] Pawn
 > "Pawn is the base class of all actors that can be possessed by players or AI.
-They are the physical representations of players and creatures in a level." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/GameFramework/APawn)
+They are the physical representations of players and creatures in a level." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/pawn-in-unreal-engine)

 > [!example] Character
 >"Characters are Pawns that have a mesh, collision, and built-in movement logic.
-They are responsible for all physical interaction between the player or AI and the world, and also implement basic networking and input models." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/GameFramework/ACharacter)
+They are responsible for all physical interaction between the player or AI and the world, and also implement basic networking and input models." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/characters-in-unreal-engine)

 > [!example] Player Controller
-> "Player Controllers are used by human players to control Pawns." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/GameFramework/APlayerController)
+> "Player Controllers are used by human players to control Pawns." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/player-controllers-in-unreal-engine)

 > [!example] Player State
 > "A Player State is created for every player.
-Player States should contain game relevant information about the player, such as score, etc." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/GameFramework/APlayerState)
+Player States should contain game relevant information about the player, such as score, etc." - [About](https://cedric-neukirchen.net/docs/multiplayer-compendium/common-classes/playerstate/)

 > [!example] Game Mode
 > "Defines the game being played.
-It governs the game rules, scoring, what actors are allowed to exist in this game type, and who may enter the game." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/GameFramework/AGameModeBase)
+It governs the game rules, scoring, what actors are allowed to exist in this game type, and who may enter the game." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/game-mode-and-game-state-in-unreal-engine#gamemodes)

 > [!example] Game State
-> "Is a class that manages the game's global state, and is spawned by the Game Mode." -  [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/GameFramework/AGameStateBase)
+> "Is a class that manages the game's global state, and is spawned by the Game Mode." -  [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/game-mode-and-game-state-in-unreal-engine#gamestate)

 > [!example] Game Instance
 > "A high-level manager object for an instance of the running game.
-Spawned at game creation and not destroyed until game instance is shut down." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/Engine/UGameInstance)
+Spawned at game creation and not destroyed until game instance is shut down." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/UGameInstance)
 >  > [!tip] *Persists between levels - [More about persistence](https://wizardcell.com/unreal/persistent-data/)*

 > [!example] HUD
 > "Base class of the heads-up display.
-This has a canvas and a debug canvas on which primitives can be drawn." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/API/Runtime/Engine/GameFramework/AHUD) <br>
+This has a canvas and a debug canvas on which primitives can be drawn." - [UE Docs](https://dev.epicgames.com/documentation/en-us/unreal-engine/user-interfaces-and-huds-in-unreal-engine?application_version=5.5#hud) <br>
 > The HUD class can be used as a isolated area to manage to create, show, hide and destroy UserWidgets.

 > [!example] User Widget